 But I will say this.

-I think if the Republicans go along with this and they play this game one more time, I know that I've been a Republican all my life for 30 some years.
+I think if the Republicans go along with this and they play this game one more time, I know that I've been a Republican all my life for 30-some years.

 Okay.

-Burn me once, burn me twice.
+Burn me once, burn me twice, third time, I'm done.

 Okay.